avinash-cssoftsolution/Logger-Avinash/README.md

 ## License

-Logger is available under the MIT license.
+Logger-Avinash is available under the MIT license.
 See the LICENSE file for more info.